150 nm Gold Nanoshells for Conjugation

 - NHS, provided as a dried powder with reaction kit components included (small reaction kits reconstitute to 100 µL of 20 OD gold for each unit; large reaction kits reconstitute to 1 mL of 20 OD gold for each unit)

-- Carboxyl (–COOH), provided at 20 OD in DI water
+- Carboxyl (–COOH), provided at 20 OD in DI water; check out our video tutorial on how to use these particles

 Which Surface Should I Choose?